RubixML/ML/README.md

 ```

 ### Does Rubix support multithreading?
-Not currently, however we do plan to add CPU multithreading to some Estimators in the future.
+Not currently, however we do plan to add CPU and GPU multithreading in the future.

 ### Does Rubix support Deep Learning?
 Yes.
 Rubix supports Deep (Representational) Learning through a number of learners including the [Multi Layer Perceptron](#multi-layer-perceptron) classifier and [MLP Regressor](#mlp-regressor).

-### Do you support Reinforcement Learning?
+### Does Rubix support Reinforcement Learning?
 We do not.
-Rubix currently employs *supervised* and *unsupervised* learning, however we might support it in the future.
+Rubix only supports *supervised* and *unsupervised* learning.

 ### I'm getting out of memory errors
 Try adjusting the `memory_limit` option in your php.ini file to something more reasonable.
 We recommend setting this to *-1* (no limit) unless you are running in production.

 > **Note**: Machine Learning typically requires alot of memory.
-Depending on the size of your model, your system memory, and the amount of data, you may need to do batch training.
-See [Online](#online) estimators.
+The amount necessary will depend on the size of your model, your system memory, and the amount of data.
+If you have more data than you can hold in memory, some learners allow you to train in batches.
+See [Online](#online) estimators for more information.

 ---
 ## Testing